oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 Preconditions: For this variant of the attack to work, it is assumed that

-  * the implicit or authorization code grant are used with multiple AS of which one is considered "honest" (H-AS) and one is operated by the attacker (A-AS), and
+  * the implicit or authorization code grant are used with multiple authorization servers of which one is considered "honest" (H-AS) and one is operated by the attacker (A-AS), and
-  * the client stores the AS chosen by the user in a session bound to the user's browser and uses the same redirection endpoint URI for each AS.
+  * the client stores the authorization server chosen by the user in a session bound to the user's browser and uses the same redirection endpoint URI for each authorization server.

 In the following, it is further assumed that the client is registered with H-AS (URI:
 `https://honest.as.example`, client ID: `7ZGZldHQ`) and with A-AS (URI: